PoyoP0yo/m/process2.md

 Personal projects are needed in the industry as a tangible way to show experience to employers and for personal skill acquisition.
 Possible projects that would help cement a role in the career would be some usage of an AI model, whether that be making one or even using a low cost one from ChatGPT and pulling requests from it.
 To start, a good idea for your project could be a solution to a problem you have currently, such as deciding what to get at a restaurant or cafe.
 Make sure that the problem you are solving would benefit most from using an AI.
 A tutorial to implementing ChatGPT in Python can be found [here](https://realpython.com/chatgpt-api-python/).
 A good personal project comes from your hard work in researching, testing, and creativity and shows to the world that you know what what you were doing.

 # Certifications
-In terms of overall impact on a resume, certifications are mostly an extra bonus for employers[^4].
+In terms of overall impact on a resume, certifications are mostly an extra bonus for employers.
 However, some ones that will give a little extra consideration to a resume are the [Google Cloud ML Engineer certification](https://cloud.google.com/learn/certification/machine-learning-engineer), an [AWS ML](https://aws.amazon.com/certification/certified-machine-learning-engineer-associate/) or [Azure ML](https://learn.microsoft.com/en-us/credentials/certifications/azure-ai-fundamentals/) certification, or [Andrew Ng's ML courses](https://www.andrewng.org/courses).
 If you can afford to take any one of these courses, they can provide an edge over others candidates.
 Do keep in mind that projects are still more important to have.

 # Internships/Jobs
 A ML engineer roles aren't typically found at an entry level position from college, so it is necessary to get some experience in as a Data Scientist or Software Engineer first if possible.
 The below sections are some tips on applying to those jobs for experience and applying for the ML role.